Brunswick Bowling & Billiards: Bowling centers

 Before its acquisition by Bowlmor AMF (now known as Lucky Strike Entertainment Corporation) in October 2014, the Brunswick bowling center division was the second largest operator of bowling centers in the United States, with 88 centers in the US and Canada.
 Brunswick centers offered bowling and, depending on size and location, in-house restaurants, taverns, outdoor patios, billiards, video and redemption games, laser tag, pro shops, and meeting and party rooms.

 In 1965, facing a decline in business after a period of rapid expansion, many privately owned centers found it difficult to pay the bills, and Brunswick took physical possession of 131 of these centers as payment for bowling equipment.
 In 1966, still suffering from the decline, Brunswick closed many European bowling centers.

 In 2007 the company opened its first Brunswick Zone XL centers, large, smoke-free facilities aimed at families, bowling leagues, parties, corporate meetings and group events, offering bowling, laser tag, bumper cars, video game arcades, Brunswick billiards tables, large screen TVs, and spacious meeting rooms.

 During 2013 Brunswick Bowling divested its seven remaining European bowling centers.

-In July 2014 as part of its exit from the bowling business, Brunswick announced that it had agreed to sell the bowling center business, which brought in $187 million in revenue in the prior year, to its much larger competitor Bowlmor AMF (now known as Bowlero Corporation) for $270 million.
+In July 2014 as part of its exit from the bowling business, Brunswick announced that it had agreed to sell the bowling center business, which brought in $187 million in revenue in the prior year, to its much larger competitor Bowlmor AMF (now known as Lucky Strike Entertainment Corporation, formerly Bowlero Corporation) for $270 million.
 The sale of the bowling center division to Bowlmor AMF was completed in September 2014.

 By January 2020, all remaining Brunswick Zone locations were rebranded with either the Bowlero or AMF names.